 The College’s homepage is aimed primarily at prospective students and their families.
 Other important audiences include alumni, donors, media, outside researchers, and the local community.
 Because internal audiences are also vitally important, the homepage includes prominent links that lead internal groups to audience-specific landing pages.
-We are in the process of redesigning the College news landing page to provide additional space for prominent display of stories on the website.
-If your story does not appear on the homepage, the following options are available for internal publicity:
+If your event or news does not appear as a story on the homepage, the following options are available for publicity:

 - College’s email Digest

 - News area on office, department, or program’s website